-Articulation Options: The ancillary benefit of this AAS degree in Human Services at WCC are the numerous articulation agreements the college has with several senior institutions that award baccalaureate degrees in the Human Services field.
-Each has unique requirements as expressed below.
+Articulation Options: The ancillary benefit of this AAS degree in Human Services at WCC are the articulation agreements the college has with senior institutions that award baccalaureate degrees in the Human Services field.
+One has a unique requirements as expressed below.